Skip to content

 How Scalekit works

-• Access to your Scalekit account and API credentials.
+• Access to your Scalekit account and API credentials

 npm install @scalekit-sdk/node

-Your app’s unique Scalekit identifier which is mandatory for all requests.
-This uniquely identifies both your app and the environment (staging, prod).
+client_idYour application’s unique Scalekit identifier.
+This parameter is mandatory for all requests and uniquely identifies both your application and environment (staging, production).

 Example authorization URL